microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - TTL unit: **Hours**

-    - Value: The value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the **Custom domain name** blade.
+    - Value: The value of the **DESTINATION OR POINTS TO ADDRESS** entry you identified on the **Custom domain name** blade.

-13. Switch back to the browser window displaying the custom domain name blade and select **Verify**.
+13. Switch back to the browser window displaying the custom domain name blade, and select **Verify**.
 Ensure that the verification was successful.

 14. Select **Make primary** and confirm the change when prompted.

     ![In this screenshot, the Custom domain name blade is depicted with the Make primary button selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/MakePrimary.png "Select Make primary on Custom domain name blade")